 I am a co-founder and managing director of Defy.
 As an engineer, an entrepreneur, and an investor, my passion is collaborating with the world’s best entrepreneurs.
-I recently co-authored the study “Elephant in the Valley” to help highlight the underlying data around the experiences of women in technology.
 I was previously a general partner at Kleiner Perkins Caufield & Byers.
-Over my 14-year investing career, I invested in a number of leading companies including eero (acquired by AMZN), Nest Labs (GOOG), Dropcam (GOOG), Aggregate Knowledge (NSR), and Opower (GOOG).
+Over my 17-year investing career, I invested in a number of leading companies including eero (acquired by AMZN), Nest Labs (GOOG), Dropcam (GOOG), Aggregate Knowledge (NSR), and Opower (GOOG).
 A “design thinker” and engineer at heart, I thrive at the intersection of great products and big markets.

 A “design thinker” and engineer at heart, I thrive at the intersection of great products and big markets.